-Recognising the devastating impact that COVID-19 related regulations and the national lockdown have had on the arts, culture and sports sector due to cancellations or postponement of events, the Western Cape Government has announced measures to provide sectors.
+Recognising the devastating impact that COVID-19 related regulations and the national lockdown have had on the arts, culture and sports sector due to cancellations or postponement of events, the Western Cape Government has announced measures to provide provincial relief for the cultural, creative and sports sectors.
 There are two components to these interventions measures: Firstly, those aimed at the Arts, Culture and Heritage and secondly, those aimed at the Sports Sector.

 The Western Cape Department of Cultural Affairs and Sport (DCAS) has developed relief options for the cultural, creative and sports industries.

 The options focus on the Business Continuity and Recovery phases of the fight against COVID-19.
 It also focuses on two of the three pillars of the national response: Social Relief and Economic Recovery.

 Due to the complex and evolving COVID-19 environment, the options target areas of relief which can be achieved quickly while focusing on categories where support is most needed and most helpful.